 As soon as you’ve identified who’s speaking and what they’ll say, start planting the seeds for successful presenting.
 It’s never too early to get people thinking about how they’ll handle themselves onstage—and often, it helps to further shape the content of their presentations.

 Here are some basics all presenters should know:

 Less is more.
 Try using fewer, more powerful words when you speak, and even fewer in your visuals.
-Slides should back up what you’re saying with impactful images and data, not repeat your script word-for-word.
+Slides should back up your script with impactful images and data, not repeat it word-for-word.

 “Serve” your audience.
 Think about the presentation from their point of view.
 Why do they care?
 Why should they?

 Incorporate anecdotes and personal experiences.
 It helps put the audience on your side when you can share a real-world example they can relate to.

 Own the stage.
 Use deliberate, purposeful movements and resist the urge to aimlessly “wander.”
 Try blocking out where you’ll stand, and how and when you’ll move.